-A student or the parent of a student does not need to have been granted leave to remain as a protected partner prior to the first day of the first academic year of the course for the student to be able to commence study on their course.
-Where the student or the parent of a student is granted leave to remain as a protected partner, this is considered an 'event' under the Regulations.
+A student, or the parent of a student, does not need to have been granted indefinite leave to enter or remain as a protected partner prior to the first day of the first academic year of the course for the student to be able to commence study on their course.
+Where the student, or the parent of a student, is granted indefinite leave to enter or remain as a protected partner, this is considered an 'event' under the Regulations.